ccookf/notes/README.md

 ### Installation
 Open a command line to the repository and run `npm install` for dependencies.
 Then run the server with `node bin/www` or using your process manager of choice.
 Acess through the express default port (ie. [http://localhost:3000](http://localhost:3000)).

+### License
+In the strange situation anyone actually wants to use this, MIT.
+Have fun?

 ---

 ##### Todo